Religious brother: Lutheran

 In Lutheran Churches, brothers are monastics or members of religious orders.

 Methodism

 In the Methodist Church, those who are called "Brothers" (Br.) are male monastics (e.g. votarists of Saint Brigid of Kildare Methodist-Benedictine Monastery) or members of a Methodist religious order (e.g. Order of Saint Luke).

 Other uses of the term

 Shakerism

 All male adult members of the Shakers use the title of "brother."
 In the past, male Shakers in leadership positions of communities used the title "father."

 The Church of Jesus Christ of Latter-day Saints

-In the Church of Jesus Christ of Latter-day Saints, popularly known as Mormons, adults female and male are often referred to sisters and brothers respectively.
+In the Church of Jesus Christ of Latter-day Saints, adults female and male are often referred to sisters and brothers respectively.
 The use is similar to Mr. or Mrs, therefore using the terms is not common among young single adults.
 'As Latter-day Saints united by common beliefs, the terms Brother and Sister best describe our relationship'.

 Jehovah's Witnesses

 All baptized members of Jehovah's Witnesses refer to other members in good standing as "brothers" and "sisters".